IntelRealSense/librealsense/doc/installation_jetson.md

 ### 1. Prerequisites

-* Nvidia® **Jetson Nano™**, **Jetson TX2™** and **Jetson AGX Xavier™** board (may also work on other Jetson devices)
+* Nvidia® **Jetson Nano™**, **Jetson TX2™**, **Jetson AGX Xavier™** and **Jetson Orin™** board (may also work on other Jetson devices)
 * RealSense **D415**, **D435**, **D435i**, **D455** and **L515** Camera devices.

 ### 2. Establish Developer's Environment

 Follow [official instructions](https://developer.nvidia.com/embedded/learn/getting-started-jetson) to get your board ready.
-This guide will assume you are using **Nvidia® L4T Ubuntu 16.04/18.04/20.04** image with kernels 4.9/5.10.
+This guide will assume you are using **Nvidia® L4T Ubuntu 16.04/18.04/20.04/22.04** image with kernels 4.9/5.10/5.15.
 Note that in most cases it is necessary to install a toll named "SDK Manager" to flash and install **Jetson** boards with both the L4T (Linux for Tegra) and Nvidia-specific software packages (CUDA, Tensor Flow, AI, etc.)

+For **Jetson Orin™** with JetPack 6.0 you will need to follow build for MIPI driver as Nvidia released Kernel 5.15 default configuration with disabled HID: [Intel® RealSense™ camera driver for GMSL* interface](https://github.com/IntelRealSense/realsense_mipi_platform_driver)

 For **Jetson Nano™** we strongly recommend enabling the Barrel Jack connector for extra power (See [jetsonhacks.com/jetson-nano-use-more-power/](https://www.jetsonhacks.com/2019/04/10/jetson-nano-use-more-power/) to learn how)

 ![Jetson Nano](./img/jetson.jpg)